guihen01/Rest-API-Get-All-Groups/README.md

 # Parameters

-URL of the jira server whith the port number :
+1) URL of the jira server whith the port number :
 ( ie : exemple : http://localhost:8080 )

 The program then make a concatenation with /rest/api/2/groups/picker
 The result is the end point on which to send the REst API httprequest :: http://localhost:8080/rest/api/2/groups/picker

-auth : username and password of a granted account to jira server
+2) auth : username and password of a granted account to jira server

+# Outputs

+1) The program create a json formated file , it includes all the Jira groups name of the file created : List-groups.json

+2) The program create a text formated file , (json to string) it includes all the Jira groups name of the file created : List-groups.txt

 # Distribution